 - TradingView – Best charting technology and community

 - StockCharts.com – Simple design

 - Yahoo Finance – Simple design

 - Google Finance – Quick and easy charts

-TradingView.com offers a clean and flexible way of looking at stock charts using the latest and great web code, HTML 5.
-These stocks charts are community driven to provide technical analysis in the form of optional annotations on each chart.
-Community aside, TradingView also supports extensively detailed charts, not too mention better pricing than StockCharts.com for those who want access to advanced features and/or real-time data.
+TradingView offers the ultimate clean and flexible experience for looking at stock charts.
+TradingView stocks charts are community driven to provide technical analysis in the form of optional annotations on each chart.
+Community aside, TradingView also supports extensively detailed charts, not too mention better valued pricing than StockCharts.com for those who want access to advanced features and/or real-time data.
 Overall, TradingView is my favorite website for free stock charts.

 Pros: Most flexible stock charts, excellent community features including chat rooms, easy sharing, and over 100 charting tools and indicators included.

-Stockcharts.com takes a high spot for its simplicity, cleanliness, and overall scalability.
-It is the most widely utilized free stock charting site for financial bloggers alongside TradingView and is also the primary charting service used here for our weekly market recaps.
-The site offers a wide variety of different free tools and ways to analyze any stock chart desired.
+Stockcharts.com offers casual traders simplicity, cleanliness, and overall scalability.
+Behind TradingView, it is the most widely utilized free stock charting site for financial bloggers.
+StockCharts.com offers a wide variety of different free tools and ways to analyze any stock chart.
 For investors who want historical charting and further analysis, they can upgrade to a paid subscription.

 Pros: One of the original free stock chart websites.
 Charts are easy to read, customize, and share.